Alexandru903/Snake-for-ESP32/README.md

-# Snake for ESP32 and ILI9341 LCD
+# Snake for ESP32 and ILI9341

 This is a modified version of @HailTheBDFL ( Tyler Edwards ) snake game.

  _Patched bugs, added music (beeps), remade the input buttons, made food not spawn on the snake._

 - 1x ESP32